luno/moonbeam/docs/spec.md

 ## RPC Protocol

 The channel is manipulated via HTTP requests from the client to the server.
-The requests are sent to the endpoint URL or endpoint/channel_id if they relate to a specific channel.
+The requests are sent to routes rooted at the endpoint URL.
 The request and response bodies are JSON.
 HTTP 200 is returned on success.
 A non-200 response is returned on failure.

+The operations and channel IDs are encoded into the URLs so that servers may apply some filtering and rate limiting based on the URLs alone.

 ### Channel IDs

-A channel ID consists of 1 to 64 characters from the set of [a-z], [A-Z], [0-9], hyphen (-) and underscore (_).
-This is the same character range as used by the “URL-safe” base64 variant.
+A channel is uniquely identified by its funding outpoint (*fundingTxID*, *fundingVout*).
+A channel id consists of the string *fundingTxID*-*fundingVout*.

 ### Create

 Initiate a channel opening.
 This creates a channel in the CREATED state.

-`POST <endpoint>`
+`POST <endpoint>/create`

 ```go
 type CreateRequest struct {